atelier-cartographique/waend/documentation/help.md

 Set ```style.lineWidth``` to 3000 (the line will be 3000px wide)

 You are done with a filled polygon !

+###<a name="tip-composite"></a> Play with Composite Operation

+We use multiply compositing mode by default in layers.
+If you want to change it, please refer to [Canvas MDN documentation] (https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/globalCompositeOperation)

+Exemple for no compositing :

+	set style.globalCompositeOperation source-over

 ##<a name="import"></a> Import data (import)